 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 3 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online master’s degree in counseling and military resilience from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - You can complete your online master’s in counseling and psychology – military resilience degree in just 1 year!

 - Our military resilience courses are only 8 weeks long with 8 different start dates offered each year and no set login times.

 - See best practices put to action by observing group meetings in your own community.

 - You can access a wealth of resources through our top-notch research portal while earning your degree in human services counseling at Liberty University.

 Admission Requirements for Liberty’s Master’s Degree in Resilience Counseling

 A regionally or nationally accredited bachelor’s degree with a 2.0 or above cumulative GPA is required for admission in good standing.
 Please visit our admission requirements page for more detailed admissions-related information.

 - Official college transcripts

 - Unofficial college transcripts may be accepted with a completed official transcript request form**